-Commissioner Mayes was appointed to the Corporation Commission in October 2003 after Commissioner Jim Irvin resigned his seat on the Commission.
+Commissioner Mayes was appointed in October 2003 to fill a vacancy.
+She ran for and won the election to complete the vacancy term which expires in January 2006.
 She has devoted much of her time since the appointment to pipeline safety, renewable energy and natural gas issues.